JAMSScheduler/PowerShell/Modules/ActiveMQ/README.md

 This module is utilized to send or receive messages between JAMS and an ActiveMQ server.

-To utilize, ensure ActiveMQ.psm1 saved into a folder caled ActiveMQ in the root install directory of the JAMS Module, by default found here: C:\Program Files\MVPSI\Modules
+To utilize, ensure ActiveMQ.psm1 is saved into a folder named ActiveMQ in the root install directory of the JAMS Module, by default found here: C:\Program Files\MVPSI\Modules

 Additionally, you can utilize the module as Windows Workflow Activities within JAMS, by storing the WFToolbox.ActiveMQ.config file within the JAMS Client folder, by default found here: C:\Program Files\MVPSI\JAMS\Client